It started with Luke Skywalker and a question

 Even then, I knew I wanted to make even the darkest fine chocolate approachable and friendly, and to share it among friends.

 Life continued and my passion for chocolate grew.
 For many years I suppressed my desire to do anything about it.

 In 2016, my curiosity finally got the better of me.
 I went to France to train with some of the world’s best at Valrhona.
 I became a certified maître chocolatier.
 There, the allure and flavors of fine chocolate romanced me to pieces.
 That’s how Velveteen Chocolate was born.

 Upon my return home, I graduated from the inaugural Co.Starters entrepreneur program at Findlay Kitchen, and began selling my handmade chocolates to enthusiastic people who said, “More, please.”

 I find joy in making chocolate by hand in small batches—it’s a flow activity for me, and one that allows me to express my creativity through flavor combinations and presentation.
 I use traceable chocolate and, whenever possible, local and organic ingredients—allowing you to enjoy chocolate aligned with your values.
-In 2017, I traveled to origin in Costa Rica, harvested cacao in loamy organic cacao fields, and began to understand the complex and gorgeous system that provides us with chocolate.
+In 2017 and 2018, I traveled to origin in Costa Rica and Ecuador and began to understand the complex, gorgeous and flawed system that provides us with chocolate.

 I’m an executive at the Cincinnati Symphony Orchestra, an aspiring food stylist and food photographer, a seeker, and a bit of a wanderer.
-My chocolate inspiration seeking has taken me to San Francisco, Seattle, Costa Rica and back to Paris.
-In 2018, I am heading to origin in Ecuador.
+My chocolate inspiration seeking has taken me to France, San Francisco, Seattle and two origin trips to Central and South America.

 Read about me in City Beat.